toliaqat/xenon-wiki/Task-Service-Tutorial.md

 ## 4.2 Run a task

-Running the task is easy, just do a POST to the factory service.
+Running the task is easy by doing a POST to the factory service.
 The body of the POST will contain any needed parameters.

 The ExampleTaskService does not require any parameters, but just deletes all example services that it is authorized to access.
 However, we do have one optional parameter, which is the time (in seconds) for the task to delete itself.
 Technically, this parameter is not required, because the client can just set the documentExpirationTimeMicros field for a time in the future, and the service will be deleted.
 Because that field is a pain to use in a tutorial (it's microseconds since January 1, 1970), we've added a parameter which is the number of seconds after which the task should delete itself.
 The task will set the documentExpirationTimeMicros for us.

 _File:_ task.post
 ```